-Another thing you could do is to ask about the vinegar used in the preparation or simply replace salmon with a spicy tuna roll and you are good to go.
+Vinegar (another Gluten-element) is used in the preparation of Salmon, what you could do is to ask if the vinegar is used in the preparation or simply replace salmon with a spicy tuna roll and you are good to go.

 These types of sushi are mostly prepared without gluten but unless you are making them by yourself, then you should always ask if they are gluten-free.

-This tuna roll will send you on a one-way trip to flavor town, or an express flight to yumminess, or well, you get the idea.
+This roll will send you on a one-way trip to flavor town, or an express flight to the yumminess, or well, you get the idea.